 '''

 SMcli -alertSeverities (severity |

-[severity1, ... severityn])
+[severity1, ... severityN])

 '''

-The alert severities values that you can set are the following:
+You can set the following alert severities:

 - critical Alerts will be sent

 - warning Alerts will be sent

 - informational Alerts will not be sent

 - debug Alerts will be sent

 NOTE The debug value is for Technical Support only.
 Do not attempt to use this value.